skojaku/qstest/README.md

     * qs.qexp - Expansion,
     * qs.qcnd - Conductance.

   You can use your quality function of individual communities.
-See ["How to use my quality function"](#how-to-use-my-quality-function).
+See ["How to pass my quality function to qstest"](#how-to-pass-my-quality-function-to-qstest).

  * `sfunc`  - Name of the function providing the size of individual communities.
 Following quality functions are available:
     * qs.n - Number of nodes in a community,
     * qs.vol - Sum of degrees of nodes in a community.

     You can use your definition of the size of a community.
-See ["How to use my definition of the size of a community"](#how-to-use-my-definition-of-the-size-of-a-community).
+See ["How to pass my size function to qstest"](#how-to-pass-my-size-function-to-qstest).

  * `cdalgorithm` - Name of the function providing communities in the network.
 Following algorithms are available:
     * qs.louvain_algorithm - [Louvain algorithm](http://perso.crans.org/aynaud/communities/index.html),
     * qs.label_propagation - [Label propagation algorithm](https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.community.asyn_lpa.asyn_lpa_communities.html#networkx.algorithms.community.asyn_lpa.asyn_lpa_communities).

     You can use your algorithm for finding communities.
-See ["How to use my community detection algorithm"](#how-to-use-my-community-detection-algorithm).
+See ["How to pass my community detection algorithm to qstest"](#how-to-pass-my-community-detection-algorithm-to-qstest).

  * `num_of_rand_net` (optional)  - Number of randomised networks.
 (Default: 500)
  * `alpha` (optional)  - Statistical significance level before the Šidák correction.
 (Default: 0.05)